Introduction

 Question 1: Explain in more detail what cloud computing represents as far as data science goes?

 Cloud computing in data science refers to cloud-based platforms for managing, storing and analysing large amounts of data sets.
-Cloud computing enables scalable computing tools, collaboration platforms and machine-learning services without needing physical premises infrastructure for deployment.
+Moreover, the cloud provides the scale, speed, and agility required for efficient model-creation workflows, along with instantaneous model updates.

 Question 3.
 Which cloud computing platforms offer the best environment to conduct data science research?